mrprim/dice-roller/README.md

 Valid values: Integer, 'F' (for Fate die), '%' (for Percentile die; equivalent to d100)

-#### Keep Highest N Dice (kN)
+#### Keep Highest N Dice (kN, khN)
-The number of dice to use to calculate the total of a roll, keepig those with the highest value.
+The number of dice to use to calculate the total of a roll, keeping those with the highest value.

+Valid values: Integer

+#### Keep Lowest N Dice (klN)
+The number of dice to use to calculate the total of a roll, keeping those with the lowest value.

 Valid values: Integer